tupilabs/vue-lumino/README.md

 +<script>
 +// Import component.
 +import Lumino from '@tupilabs/vue-lumino'
-+// Re-use the component created by the vue init command.
++// Re-use the component created by the vue create command.
 +import HelloWorld from './components/HelloWorld'
 +
 +// Import styles, or customize as necessary.